PIfDJAKg/Multi_Finder/README.md

 # Multi_Finder - Fast searching from any text
 ***Github Search*** — is a browser extension that lets you search GitHub with one click, directly from the context menu or via the extension's pop-up window.

-## ⚠️ Warning ⚠️
-This extension is developed for Chrome and other Chromium-based browsers.
+This extension is developed for Chrome, Firefox, and other Chromium-based browsers.

 ## 📰 Sites for searching 📰
 ### You can search info on this sites